laravel/docs/database-testing.md

 <a name="factory-states"></a>
 ### Factory States

 States allow you to define discrete modifications that can be applied to your model factories in any combination.
 For example, your `User` model might have a `delinquent` state that modifies one of its default attribute values.
-You may define your state transformations using the `state` method:

-For scalar value changes, you can simply pass an associative array of attribute modifications to apply:
+You may define your state transformations using the `state` method.
+For simple states, you may pass an array of attribute modifications:

     $factory->state(App\User::class, 'delinquent', [
         'account_status' => 'delinquent',
     ]);

-Alternately, if your state requires calculation or the `faker` instance, you can use the closure syntax:
+If your state requires calculation or a `$faker` instance, you may use a Closure to calculate the state's attribute modifications:

     $factory->state(App\User::class, 'address', function ($faker) {
         return [